Get a Library Card

 Ages 13 and under must be accompanied by a parent or legal guardian 18 years or older to apply for a library card.
 The parent or guardian must show a current photo ID and sign the card to accept responsibility for materials borrowed or any charges incurred on a child's card.

-BCPS students can borrow library materials and get access to online databases and collections through their BCPS One-card or student ID number.
+BCPS students can borrow library materials and get access to online databases and collections through their BCPS Student Account.
 No application or parent signature is required.
-A student may have both a BCPS One Student Account and a regular library card.
+A student may have both a Student Account and a regular library card.
 Learn more about Student Accounts.

 The guardian—including grandparents, aunts and uncles, adult siblings and foster parents—must live at the same address and be at least 18 years old.
 The guardian must show a current photo ID that matches the child's address and must sign the child's card.
 For children in group homes, verification of identity and address by the staff of the home is acceptable.

 Permission and a signature from a parent or guardian is required at the time of registration in order for children to use their library cards to check out any DVDs and video games that are not rated for children.
 If the parent or guardian does not sign and authorize permission, only DVDs and video games for children may be borrowed.
 M-rated video games are only available to be checked out to adults 18 and older.

 Registration Forms in Other Languages